 MRU wants to ensure that you are supported in being active and healthy while at work.
 To accomplish this we provide the following services and information.

 Workplace Health Promotion; Active & Healthy Workplace

 Ergonomics program: Offered through Human Resources, employees can request ergonomic assessments that involve evaluation of their workspace.
-If you are interested please set up an ergonomic assessment.
+To set up an appointment please contact Environmental Health & Safety indicating that you would like an ergonomic assessment.